mcmullarkey/local-dougdoug/README.md

 ### Setting up the Python environment with `pyenv`

-The current version depends on Python 3.11.9
+The version depends on Python 3.11.9

 Install that version of Python on the command line with `pyenv install 3.11.9`